What Is the Prix de l’Arc de Triomphe?

 Prix de l’Arc de Triomphe entrants are composed of thoroughbreds aged three and above.
 The Group 1 race regularly draws a live crowd of 50,000 fans, with the race being broadcast live to approximately 50 nations worldwide.

-Here are the latest odds for the 2021 Prix de l’Arc de Triomphe:
+Here’s the latest 2021 Prix de l’Arc de Triomphe betting odds:

 Who Will Win the 2021 Prix de l’Arc de Triomphe?